Vanilla Melt Away Cookies

 Instructions

-• Preheat the oven to 350 degrees and line a baking sheet with a baking mat or parchment paper.
+• Preheat the oven to 350 degrees F and line a baking sheet with a baking mat or parchment paper.

 • Combine the sugar and butter in a large bowl and beat until light and fluffy, about 2 minutes.
 Add the vanilla and combine.
 Add the flour and cornstarch and mix on low speed until well combined.